 - 1. The Bramaderos Gold-Copper Project where Sunstone owns an 87.5% interest with TSXV listed Cornerstone Capital Resources holding 12.5% (see ASX announcement dated 10th April 2017, 28th August 2019, and 7 January 2020).
-The Bramaderos gold-copper project is located in Loja province, southern Ecuador, and is considered to be highly prospective for the discovery of large porphyry gold-copper systems, and high-grade epithermal gold systems.
+The Bramaderos gold-copper project is located in Loja province, southern Ecuador, and is highly prospective for the discovery of large porphyry gold-copper systems, and high-grade epithermal gold systems.
 Historical exploration results from drilling at Bramaderos together with recent exploration by Sunstone and joint venture partner Cornerstone Capital Resources (TSXV:CGP) indicate multiple fertile mineralised systems with significant discovery potential. - 2.
-Sunstone has a significant equity interest of ~25% in Stockholm listed Copperstone Resources (COPP-B.ST) following the sale of the Viscaria Copper project to Copperstone in 2019.
-Sunstone has further exposure to success at Viscaria, with Copperstone to make a Stage 2 payment to Sunstone of 20 MSEK (~A\$3.1 million) and issue Sunstone an additional 46 million COPP B shares (valued at ~A\$6 million) upon issuance of an Environmental Permit for the development of Viscaria. - 3.
+Sunstone has a significant equity interest of ~24% in Stockholm listed Copperstone Resources (COPP-B.ST) following the sale of the Viscaria Copper project to Copperstone in 2019.
+Sunstone has further exposure to success at Viscaria, with Copperstone to make a Stage 2 payment upon issuance of an Environmental Permit for the development of Viscaria. - 3.
 The Southern Finland Gold Project includes the Satulinmäki gold prospect.
 Shallow diamond drilling was completed by the Geological Survey of Finland (GTK) during the period 2000-2005 and this was followed by a 7-hole diamond drilling program by Sunstone Metals in 2016.
 Intersections from GTK include 18m @ 4.1g/t Au from 50m downhole, including 3m @ 9.3g/t Au, and 4m @ 10.3g/t Au in drill hole R391.
 Intersections by Sunstone include 23.5m at 3.3g/t in SMDD007 and 2m at 10.5g/t in SMDD005.
-The Satulinmäki gold prospect is part of an earn-in JV with Canadian company Nortec Minerals, where Sunstone holds an ~82% interest, is funding on-going work, and has also acquired a significant land position, in its own right, in the district. - 4.
+The Satulinmäki gold prospect is part of an earn-in JV with Canadian company Nortec Minerals, where Sunstone holds an ~83% interest. - 4.
 The Scandinavian Lithium Project includes the Kietyönmäki lithium prospect.
 Drilling by Sunstone has delivered 24.2m at 1.4% Li2O in a spodumene-bearing pegmatite.
 Kietyönmäki is also part of the JV with Nortec Minerals.